midzer/beerbase/content/breweries/nogne-o-det-kompromisslose-bryggeri-a-s/god-jul-winter-ale.md

 srm: 0
 upc: 0
 ---
 A dark ale brewed specially for the Christmas season, with a rich, complex taste of caramel.
-This is a strong, dark and rather sweet Christmas Beer â€“ just the way we think a Christmas beer should be.
+This is a strong, dark and rather sweet Christmas Beer – just the way we think a Christmas beer should be.